devspidr/Eco-Bot-AI-powered-chatbot-based-aqi-navigation-system/README.md

 # EcoBot 🌱

 Welcome to the **EcoBot** project!
-This is an innovative initiative aimed at promoting sustainability and environmental awareness through automation and technology.
+This is an **AI-powered chatbot-based navigation system** designed to promote eco-friendly travel by providing users with the best routes based on air quality index (AQI) and recommending sustainable transportation options.
 Whether you're a developer, environmental enthusiast, or just curious, we're excited to have you here!

 ---